gohugoio/hugo/content/templates/functions.md

         </ul>
     {{ end }}

-First, we try to find all second-level headers and generate a list if at least one header was found. `plainify` strips the HTML and `urlize` converts the header into an a valid URL.
+First, we try to find all second-level headers and generate a list if at least one header was found. `plainify` strips the HTML and `urlize` converts the header into a valid URL.

 ### replace
 Replaces all occurrences of the search string with the replacement string.